 Our service boots are available with a looped leather pull-tab on the back, which makes them easier to pull on.

-For our Service Boots we offer both eyelets and speedhooks.
+For our Front Range Boot we offer both eyelets and speedhooks.
 99% of footwear uses eyelets, which are grommets used to the leather from ripping or stretching when shoeslaces are tightened.
 We also offer speedhooks, which laces wrap around rather than being strung through; this allows the boots to be removed more quickly.

 Currently we offer hardware in four finishes: Antique Brass, Nickel, Polished Brass, and Black-Coated Aluminum.
 Eyelets are available in any of these finishes, but speedhooks are only available in antique brass, nickel, and polished brass.